-Choosing Customize in the panel Options menu opens a dialog box where you can define the available options in the panel; anything with a checkmark will be available when it's relevant to the selection in the document.
+Clicking the Customize Control Panel button, or choosing Customize in the panel Options menu, opens a dialog box where you can define the available options in the panel; anything with a checkmark will be available when it's relevant to the selection in the document.

-Clicking the Quick Apply button (to the left of the panel Options button) opens a special navigation dialog box.
+Clicking the Quick Apply button ( \\) opens a special navigation dialog box.
 This feature enables you to easily find and apply what you want (menu commands, user-defined styles, and so on) by typing a few characters in the text entry field and then clicking the related item in the list.